asphalt-framework/asphalt/docs/userguide/contexts.rst

 The second one, :meth:`~asphalt.core.context.Context.require_resource`, works exactly the same way except that it raises :exc:`~asphalt.core.context.ResourceNotFound` if the resource is not found.

-The third method, meth:`~asphalt.core.context.Context.request_resource`, calls :meth:`~asphalt.core.context.Context.get_resource` and if the resource is not found, it waits indefinitely for the resource to be added to the context or its parents.
+The third method, :meth:`~asphalt.core.context.Context.request_resource`, calls :meth:`~asphalt.core.context.Context.get_resource` and if the resource is not found, it waits indefinitely for the resource to be added to the context or its parents.
 When that happens, it calls :meth:`~asphalt.core.context.Context.get_resource` again, at which point success is